systems-nuts/Stramash-AE/README.md

 SHM Separated = Final Runtime - Remote Memory Hits(only x86) * 0.455
-Because in the separated model, the x86 access to the shared memory ring is local, while it is exposed to the arm through sim CXL, so we consider arm access to be remote access, so the total runtime will be minus by the Remote Memory Hits of x86, which we consider is local now.
+Because in the separated model, the x86 access to the shared memory ring is local, while it is exposed to the arm through sim CXL, so we consider arm access to be remote access, so the total runtime will be minus the Remote Memory Hits of x86, which we consider to be local now.

 For the Shared model, both access to the ring buffer will be considered as remote, just  => x86 Runtime + arm Runtime